 A nonrefundable application fee of $60 must be submitted; upon completion of the application, online payment will become available.
 Payments may also be made by check or money order to Sarah Lawrence College, and submitted via mail.

-An official transcript from each undergraduate and graduate institution you have attended is required.
+An official transcript from each undergraduate and graduate institution you have attended is required prior to enrollment in the graduate program.
 Only official transcripts sent directly by the institution to Graduate Studies at Sarah Lawrence College will be accepted.
 It is the applicant's responsibility to see that official transcripts (one copy only) from all colleges and universities attended are sent directly from each school to the Graduate Studies Office (have them specify program on envelope).

 Please send materials to: